Suzi Quatro

-Early life and family
+Early life

-Quatro was born and raised in Detroit, Michigan, United States.
-Her paternal grandfather was an Italian immigrant to the U.S. Her family name of "Quattrocchi" ("four eyes", meaning "bespectacled") was shortened to Quatro.
+Quatro was born and raised in Detroit.
+Her father, Art, was a semiprofessional musician and worked at General Motors.
+Her paternal grandfather was an Italian immigrant to the U.S. and her mother, Helen, was Hungarian and she died in 1992.
+Her family name of "Quattrocchi" ("four eyes", meaning "bespectacled") was shortened to Quatro.
 Quatro's family was living in Detroit when she was born.
-She has three sisters, a brother, and one older half-sister.
+She has three sisters, a brother (Michael Quatro), and one older half-sister.
 Her parents fostered several other children while she was growing up.
-Her father, Art, was a semi-professional musician and worked at General Motors.
-Her mother, Helen, was Hungarian.
-In this environment, Quatro grew to be "extrovert but solitary", according to Philip Norman of The Sunday Times, and she only became close to her mother after leaving the U.S. for Britain.
+Quatro grew up to be an "extrovert but solitary," according to Philip Norman of The Sunday Times, and she only became close to her mother after leaving the US for Britain.

 Her sister Arlene is the mother of actress Sherilyn Fenn.
 Her sister Patti joined Fanny, one of the earliest all-female rock bands to gain national attention.
-Quatro has a brother, Michael Quatro, who is also a musician.
+Her brother, Michael Quatro, is also a musician.

 She was influenced at the age of six by seeing Elvis Presley perform on television.
 She has said that she had no direct female role models in music, but was inspired by Billie Holiday and liked the dress sense of Mary Weiss of the Shangri-Las "because she wore tight trousers and a waistcoat on top – she looked hot".

 Quatro received formal training in playing classical piano and percussion—her first instrument was bongos.
 She taught herself how to play the bass, after her sister asked her to learn it for her first band, the Pleasure Seekers.
-Her father gave her a 1957 Fender Precision bass guitar in 1964, which she still uses in the studio.
+Her father gave her a 1957 Fender Precision Bass guitar in 1964, which she still uses in the studio.